Arithmetic completely regular codes: Introduction

 \section{Introduction}

 In this paper, we present the theory of completely regular codes in the Hamming graph enjoying the property that the eigenvalues of the code are in arithmetic progression.
-We call these {\em arithmetic completely regular codes} and propose their full classification, modulo the classification of perfect codes of Hamming type.
+We call these codes {\em arithmetic completely regular codes} and we classify them under some additional conditions.
 Our results are strongest when the Hamming graph admits a completely regular partition into such codes (e.g., the partition into cosets of some additive completely regular code), since it is known that the quotient graph obtained from any such partition is distance-regular.
 Using Leonard's Theorem, the list of possible quotients is determined, with a few special cases left as open problems.
 In the case of linear arithmetic completely regular codes, more can be said.

-The techniques employed are mainly combinatorial and products of codes as well as decompositions of codes into ``reduced'' codes play a fundamental role.
-The results have impact in algebraic coding theory, but more so in the theory of distance-regular graphs.
-Since, for large minimum distance, the coset graph of any such linear code is a distance-regular graph locally isomorphic to a Hamming graph, the analysis can be viewed as a special case of a fairly difficult open classification problem in the theory of distance-regular graphs.
-What is interesting here is how the combinatorics of the Hamming graph gives leverage in the combinatorial analysis of its quotients, a tool not available in the unrestricted problem.
+Aside from the application of Leonard's Theorem, the techniques employed are mainly combinatorial and products of codes as well as decompositions of codes into ``reduced'' codes play a fundamental role.
+Indeed, whenever a product of two completely regular codes is completely regular, all three codes are necessarily arithmetic and taking cartesian products with entire Hamming graphs does not affect either the completely regular or the arithmetic property.

+These results are not so relevant to classical coding theory; they belong more to the theory of distance-regular graphs.
+Coset graphs of additive completely regular codes provide an important family of distance-regular graphs (and dual pairs of polynomial association schemes).
+While the local structure of an arbitrary distance-regular graph is hard to recover from its spectrum alone, these coset graphs naturally inherit much of their combinatorial structure from the Hamming graphs from which they arise.
+What is interesting here is how this additional information gives leverage in the combinatorial analysis of these particular distance-regular coset graphs, a tool not available in the unrestricted case.
+Recent related work appears in \cite{RZ}.